West Virginia Northern Community College

 - West Virginia Northern Community College's mission is to provide postsecondary educational opportunity for all citizens in the Northern Panhandle's six counties, to develop a competent district workforce which can compete in a global economy, and to respond to cultural and civic interests and needs of the communities it serves.

-- The teacher population of 79 teachers has declined by 36% over five years.
+- The teacher population of 79 teachers has stayed relatively flat over five years.

 |West Virginia Northern Community College||(WV) Community College Avg.|